-China recording a 37% increase in expenditure over the last year.
+China recorded a 37% increase in expenditure over the last year.
 The Ministry of Business, Innovation and Employment’s quarterly International Visitor Survey shows Chinese People spent $555 million in the year to September 2012, which for the first time puts them ahead of the United Kingdom (spending $545 million), but still well behind our largest tourist market Australia (spending $1.7 billion) […]

-Domestic and international tourists spent a combined $23.9 billion in the year ended March 2013, which was $541 million, or 2.3 per cent, more than the previous year.
+Domestic and international tourists spent a combined $23.9 billion in the year ended March 2013, which was $541 million, or 2.3 percent, more than the previous year.

-Statistics New Zealand’s report showed spending by international tourists rose by 2.2 per cent ($213 million) in the year, after a 1.4 per cent lift in the previous year.
+Statistics New Zealand’s report showed spending by international tourists rose by 2.2 percent ($213 million) in the year, after a 1.4 percent lift in the previous year.
 This increase in spending was partly tied to strong growth in Chinese visitors.

 New Zealand Promotion in China!

-Of course a number of key events helped drive tourism activity during the year, including the world premiere of Peter Jackson’s Hobbit movies.
+Of course, a number of key events helped drive tourism activity during the year, including the world premiere of Peter Jackson’s Hobbit movies.

-Social media really have done an excellent work as Tourism New Zealand, with the choice of the brand ambassador Yaochen in mainland China.
+Social media really have done excellent work as Tourism New Zealand, with the choice of the brand ambassador Yaochen in mainland China.
 On 20 August, Yao Chen started her five-day 100% Revival tour of New Zealand and phase one of the 100% Revive your emotions campaign plus a wedding ceremony in this country were organized. (see here)

-In between filming Yaochen found the time to ‘weibo ‘ over 70 times to her 20 million fans, the equivalent of 14 tweets each day!
-One of her 1st tweets “New Zealand, the first country in the world to be kissed by the sun”.
+In between filming Yaochen found the time to ‘Weibo ‘ over 70 times to her 20 million fans, the equivalent of 14 tweets each day!
+One of her 1st tweets was “New Zealand, the first country in the world to be kissed by the sun”.

 The industry of Tourism directly employed 110,800 full-time workers, which was 5.7% of New Zealand’s total workforce.

 China is now New Zealand’s second-biggest source of tourists, behind Australia with almost 1.2 million per year.
-Nearly 50,000 more high class tourists from China came to New Zealand for holiday +30%.
+Nearly 50,000 more high-class tourists from China came to New Zealand for holiday +30%.

-Total Chinese travellers arrivals hit 210,240 – the first time they have exceeded 200,000.
+Total Chinese travelers’ arrivals hit 210,240 – the first time they have exceeded 200,000.

 That growth has continued throughout the year, rising to 236,300 in September 2013.

-Search Engine promotion
+Search Engine Promotion